se02035/public/01-pbie-with-snowflake/README.md

 The details described in this section focus on the required steps to update the credentials (using an oauth token) for a Power BI Snowflake data source.
 This section doesn't cover additional topics e.g. how to programmatically create and/or copy Power BI artifacts such as workspaces or datasets, configure Snowflake row level access policies, etc.

-#### 1. Prepare Azure AD & Snowflake users
+#### 1. Prepare users

 As a first step we need to ensure that the users are correctly configured.

-Let's assume there is an Azure AD test user `john@contoso.onmicrosoft.com` , then you need to create a matching Snowflake user.
-Ensure the '*Login Name*' of this new user is `john@contoso.onmicrosoft.com` and it has role '*PUBLIC*' as the default role.
+Let's assume there is an Azure AD test user `john@contoso.onmicrosoft.com`.
+For this user a matching Snowflake user is needed.
+Ensure the '*Login Name*' of this new Snowflake user is `john@contoso.onmicrosoft.com` and it has role '*PUBLIC*' as the default role.

-> *It is important that the 'Login Name' is correctly matches the UPN of the Azure AD user.
-We use these fields to correctly map the users.
-Also ensure that this user has granted access to test data in Snowflake*
+> *It is important that the Snowflake's user 'Login Name' matches the 'UPN' of the Azure AD user; this is essential to map the users correctly.
+Also, ensure that this user has granted access to test data in Snowflake.*

 **Detailed instructions**:

-Run the statement below in Snowflake.
+To create a new Snowflake user *johncontoso*, run the following script in Snowflake:

 ```sql
 CREATE USER johncontoso